LukaszWatroba/v-accordion/README.md

 ```

 #### SCSS
-If you are using SASS, you can import v-accordion.scss file and override following variables:
+If you are using SASS, you can import vAccordion.scss file and override following variables:

 ```scss
 $v-accordion-default-theme:         true !default;